Samkth123/KTH-md/Execution/Lecture 1.md

 	- ex Kinnevik killen såg att de fanns gratis ad-based newspapper in NY, and did the same in sweden (Metro)
 - innovative

+If a market is very profitable, someone might enter it and imitate current players to then lower price in the Equilibrium graph on lecture 1.